 The number of Americans who do not identify with any religion continues to grow at a rapid pace.
 One-fifth of the U.S. public–and a third of adults under 30 – are religiously unaffiliated today, the highest percentages ever in Pew Research Center polling.

-Did something really illuminating happen since 2008, other than our choosing
+Did something really illuminating happen since 2008, other than

 “The unaffiliated say they are not looking for a religion that would be right for them,” the Pew study says.
 “Overwhelmingly, they think that religious organizations are too concerned with money and power, too focused on rules and too involved in politics.”

 The Pope was quickly wheeled out to yell at some Italians and tourists about this problem for his organization.
 And if American Protestants had a pope, which doesn’t make any sense, then that pope would be freaking out, too–the number of U.S. Protestants has now declined to less than 50% of the population.